dfaivre/bugrepro_dotnetcore_missingmethod/README.md

 It is also thrown when creating a "classic" .NET Framework class library and using `PackageReferences` for NuGet.

-The exception is not thrown when targeting `netcoreapp1.0`, or when creating a "classic" .NET Framework class library using `packages.config` for NuGet.
+The exception is not thrown when targeting `netcoreapp1.0`, or when creating a "classic" .NET Framework class library using `packages.config` for NuGet, **or** when running under as a console app instead of a unit test.

 All projects include a single xUnit test that creates a `TestServer` and then creates an `HttpClient` from that server.